This guide has everything you need to know about using supermarket loyalty schemes to save money on your food shop.

 You can switch to paperless receipts by activating digital receipts in your Lidl Plus app.
 Not only is this great for the environment, but it also means you’ll never lose a receipt again.

-Iceland Bonus
+Iceland Bonus Club

-You can think of it in a way like a savings account where you earn interest for investing your money with a particular bank.
-You’ll get an extra £1 for every £20 you save using your Iceland Bonus Card, which equates to 5% cashback credit.
+Think of it like a savings account where you earn interest for investing your money with a particular bank.
 This can be saved for a time when money is tight, or for big occasions like Christmas.

-What’s more, members can also gain access to exclusive Bonus Prices on food and household essentials.
 This scheme can be used in store or online; you’ll just need to register your card to your account if you’re ordering online for home delivery.
+For more information about how to get started, check out our guide to using Iceland Bonus Card.

 How do I spend my rewards?

 All you need to do is let the cashier at the till know how much of your Iceland Bonus Card savings you’d like to spend and they can deduct this from your bill.
-You can also add savings and spend your savings online by adding your card to your account.
+You can also add and spend your savings online by adding your card to your account.

 What are the pros and cons?